craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Bible 2.md

 Related articles include: [[The Democratic Combine of Peoples#Notable Factions]], [[Swampish]]

 ### Coalition City
 In the direct center of [[Central Alaturmen]] and the large cup-end of the [[Deakred Range]] stands [[Coalition City]].
 A testament to the ideal of community that is inherent in these people.
-It is controlled by the [[Guilds]].
+It is controlled by the [[Guilds of Coalition]].
 Members thereof are often regarded in authority, no matter their current location.

 ### "Non-Nation Entities"
 #### Cenva Minyo